Typical Office Size

 It’s essential to account for factors like team growth, collaborative spaces, and individual work areas to optimize your workspace effectively.

-Clever space planning can enhance employee morale, improve efficiency, and support the overall success of your company.
+Clever planning for your office interior design can enhance employee morale, improve efficiency, and support the overall success of your company.
 Taking the time to evaluate and optimize your office size will lead to a more vibrant and functional workplace.

 The average square footage for office space you need per employee typically ranges from a minimum of 100 square feet per person to 250 square feet per person, depending on factors like office density and layout.
 Here are some important details: